-The Saratoga Automobile Museum opened to the public just under 20 years ago.
-Its mission is to “preserve, interpret and exhibit automobiles and automotive artifacts” while educating visitors on the importance of the automobile in history and today.
+The mission of the Saratoga Automobile Museum is to “preserve, interpret and exhibit automobiles and automotive artifacts” while educating visitors on the importance of the automobile in history and today.

 The museum is located in a neoclassical style building that used to be a New York State Bottling Plant.
 This building, which dates back to the 1930s, sits in the vast Saratoga Spa State Park.
 The park is also home to the Saratoga Performing Arts Center, the National Museum of Dance and other attractions, as well as hiking trails and beautiful views.